 Checkout.com provides merchants with powerful tools for boosting their authorization rates.

-We give you access to granular, accessible, actionable data that offers deep insights into everything from customer behavior to how money is flowing into and out of your business.
-To put it simply, better data equals better performance because it allows you to respond quickly to issues and optimize every stage of your payments process.
-Secondly, we provide more than 150 response codes, so you can understand exactly why banks are declining payments and take steps to rectify any issues.
+We give you access to granular and actionable data that offers deep insights into everything from customer behavior to how money is flowing in and out of your business.
+Better data equals better performance because it allows you to respond quickly to issues and optimize every stage of your payments process.

-Start improving your authorization rates with Checkout.com today.
+Get in touch with our team of experts and start improving your authorization rates with Checkout.com today.